omega1x/pipenostics/README.md

-Since most functions have native argument vectorization usage of those functions with fast [data.table](https://cran.r-project.org/package=data.table) framework is strongly encourage when processing large data sets.
+Since most functions have native argument vectorization usage of those functions with fast [data.table](https://cran.r-project.org/package=data.table) framework is strongly encouraged when processing large data sets.
 For that purpose arguments for all package functions are thoroughly checked for type consistency and physical sense using asserts and tests from [checkmate](https://cran.r-project.org/package=checkmate) package.